-In my opinion, this question is totally legitimate.
-Android development is big and dynamic ecosystem, and you can easily spend weeks learning about some specific tool or concept, only to discover that it’s either not that important, or shouldn’t be used at all.
+I think this question is legit.
+Android is big and dynamic ecosystem, and you can spend weeks learning about specific tools or concepts, only to discover that either they aren’t that important, or shouldn’t be used at all.
 Therefore, in this post, I’ll share my list of skills that Android developers should have in a hope that it’ll help you to concentrate your efforts on the important stuff.

 You Don’t Know How to Write a Simple App

 If you only consider becoming Android developer and haven’t written your first simple application yet, then it’s a bit too early for you to read this post.
-It’s intended for either professional developers, or people who already made some progress towards this goal.
+It’s intended for either professional developers, or people who already made some progress towards becoming one.

 However, I’m not going to leave you empty-handed and I’ve got an advice for you too.
 In this post I summarized the steps that you need to take to become a professional Android developer in the shortest period of time.
 So, read that article, and come back here once you get some hands-on experience.

-In the rest of this post I’ll assume that you’ve already published a simple Android app on Google Play and its source code is on GitHub.
+In the rest of this post I’ll assume that you’ve already wrote a simple Android app and put its source code on GitHub.

 Android Developers With 0-2 Years of Experience